 The purpose of the Foreign Tax Credit is to avoid or limit any double-tax on foreign income you earned abroad but already paid on, and/or have had tax withheld by the foreign government.

 Unfortunately, the Foreign Tax Credit is not always a dollar-for-dollar credit.

 There is an equation that is applied by the IRS, and if the foreign income is going to increase your U.S. tax bracket, then depending on the amount of income and the tax rate you paid overseas, it may impact whether you will still owe tax to the IRS on your U.S. tax return — even after applying the foreign tax credit.

 When Did you First Learn About the Foreign Income?

-Have you known about the foreign income for many years or were you only recently clued in (either on your own, or by one of your parents or other relatives that told you that you have been listed on some of the foreign accounts, apartments or other income generating assets abroad).
-At Golding & Golding, IRS Offshore Voluntary Disclosure of foreign income, assets, and investments is the only area of law we practice – even though your situation may seem unique, chances are we have seen something just like, it or similar to it in our many years of Law and Tax practice
+Have you known about the foreign income for many years or were you only recently clued-in (either on your own, or by one of your foreign relatives) that surprise — you have been listed as an owner on various foreign accounts, apartments or other income generating assets abroad).

 Have You Been Filing U.S. Tax Returns?